FermiDirak/Formulate/README.md

 __FormArrayInput__

-The FormArrayInput api is currently not fleshed out and api considerations need to be made to enable actions such as prepopulating the array with multiple items, hashing, etc.
+The FormArrayInput api is currently not fleshed out and api considerations need to be made to enable actions such as prepopulating the array with multiple items, hashing, etc. One interesting idea would be to have untouched inputs be excluded in formData.

 __Eslint Rule for syncing FormData and FormInput types__